kha7iq/pingme/docs/services.md

 # Configuration

-All the flags have corresponding environment variables assosiated with it.
+All the flags have corresponding environment variables associated with them.
 You can either provide the value with flags or export to a variable.
-You can view the corresponding variable to each with --help flag.
+You can view the corresponding variable with `--help` flag.

 *Flags* take precedence over *variables*